prosperReigns/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ptr = strncat(string1, " one", n);

-where n is count value; any valid integer. n cuts the string when lenght of string is equal to count value. it doesnt take terminating nyll byte into account
+where n is count value; any valid integer. n cuts the string when lenght of string is equal to count value. it doesnt take terminating null byte into account

 note: if count value is greater than enght of string, lenght of string will be use in place of count value

+## 2-strncpy.c

+a program that copies a  string using c strncpy prede\
+fined function defined in string.h header file.

+strncpy is a function that uses a count value to copy a part of a string into an empty array

+char string1[98];
+char *ptr;

+ptr = strncpy(string1, "this is a string", n);

+where n is count value; any valid integer.